While working on my book about habits, Better Than Before, this was the most important thing I learned:

-And here's a new one: Are you a Familiarity-lover or a Novelty-lover?
+And here's another one: Are you a Familiarity-lover or a Novelty-lover?

 Some people love familiarity; some love novelty.
 I’m definitely in the familiarity camp.
 I love to re-read my favorite books and to watch movies over and over.
 I eat the same foods, more or less, every day.
 I like returning to places I’ve visited before.
 Other people thrive on doing new things.

 For familiarity-lovers, a habit becomes easier as it becomes familiar.
 When I felt intimidated by the library when I started law school, I made myself walk through it a few times each day, until I felt comfortable enough to work there.
 When I started blogging, my unfamiliarity with the mechanics of posting made me dread to attempt it.
 But I forced myself to post every day, so that the foreign became familiar, and the difficult became automatic.